 Walmart operates at a low profit margin of about 3%.
 A small kiosk has a very high profit margin, maybe 50% or even 100%.
 Who makes more money?
 If the profit margin percentage is the measure, the kiosk seems to make more money.
 But the kiosk won't sell much volume at those high prices.
 Your total profit is normally proportional to the total revenue, which is the volume of goods sold multiplied by price, and since your goal is to increase your total profits, you must never forget to consider volume when you consider setting prices for your goods.
-Volume of goods sold does not increase linearly as you lower prices, it increases in a power law or exponentially as you lower prices (how it does exactly is not known to anyone...despite claims of demand curve specialists).
+Volume of goods sold does not increase linearly as you lower prices, it increases in a power law or exponentially as you lower prices (how it does exactly is not known to anyone...despite claims of demand curve and price elasticity specialists).
 The key to a successful business which gives you large dollar profits is high volume, low prices or low profit margins.
 It is better to sell 1000 oranges at $1 each than sell 10 oranges at $10.
 Assuming oranges cost $0.50, your total profit in the first case is $500, whereas in the second case, only $50.

 A good businessman friend of mine, Rajesh Santlani, once said to me-if you want to make money, operate at low profit margins, and sell high volume.
 For success in a business, the name of the game is volume .
 It is as true for governments (taxation) as it is for businesses-if the governments ran themselves as a good business, and you can think of the government as a large non-profit or zero-profit business in one sense, they should lower taxes as a percentage of the value of goods, and never increase them.